ivoitovych/tt-metal/BERT_Task_Heads_PR_Split_Analysis.md

 ## Next Steps

-1. [ ] File GitHub issue for Embedding Batch Bug
+1. [ ] Verify if Embedding Batch Bug is same as #30418, file new issue if different
 2. [ ] File GitHub issue for Softmax BFloat16 Precision Bug
-3. [ ] Create PR A (Embedding Workaround) - reference new issue
+3. [ ] Create PR A (Embedding Workaround) - reference #30418 or new issue
 4. [ ] Create PR B (Softmax FP32 Option) - reference new issue
 5. [ ] Clean up documentation (squash/remove)
 6. [ ] Remove debug/investigation tests